Vietnamese Lemon Slices, Dried

 We are fond of chewing on one of these dried slices just as is, and find it very refreshing and tasty.
 We also like to make a "Vietnamese lemonade" Lime-Rickey style.
 You will find your own uses for this wonderful and convenient citrus!

 Special trial pack contains about 18 lemon slices.
-The full-size pack is 80 grams, a little more than 3x the weight of the trial pack.
-Have fun!
+The full-size pack is 70 grams, more than 3x the weight of the trial pack.

 Latest Blog Post

 These volcanic soil coffees are delicious and diverse...
 Read more...